-A diagnosis of Budd Chiari Syndrome can lead to many questions, the most pressing of all being how long cn a person with Budd Chiari Syndrome expect to survive.
+A diagnosis of Budd Chiari Syndrome can lead to many questions, the most pressing of all being how long a person with Budd Chiari Syndrome can expect to survive.

 As a nonspecific syndrome, life expectancy can vary depending on the underlying causes of the symptoms.